 Aetna Zolgensma Coverage Criteria and Medical Necessity Requirements 2025

-The coverage policy also ties reimbursement to site-of-care compliance.
-Gene and cellular therapies must be administered at an Aetna Institutes® Gene Based, Cellular and Other Innovative Therapy (GCIT®) Network facility — unless the member's specific health plan has opted out of that requirement.
-Confirm network status for your facility before every case.
-A non-GCIT site of care is a denial waiting to happen, regardless of whether the clinical criteria are met.
+Both products must be administered at an Aetna Institutes® GCIT (Gene Based, Cellular and Other Innovative Therapy) Network facility — unless the member's specific health plan has opted out of this requirement.
+Verify network status before scheduling infusion.
+A claim denial based on site of care is preventable if you check this upfront.

 Aetna Zolgensma Exclusions and Non-Covered Indications